 - Fifth Grade

-- A fifth-grade lesson is taught on the Native Americans of North East Ohio and the Chagrin Area.
+- Lesson on the Native Americans of North East Ohio and Chagrin Area.

 - We leave a Historical Container to enhance the lesson presented.
 Family passes are given to students to bring their family to the Museum.

 - All sixth graders come to the Museum over a two-day period as part of their Economics Unit.
 The students are taught economics vocabulary as it applies to manufacturing sites in early Chagrin Falls.

 - A class of 4th 5th and 6th graders comes to the Museum to research a building older than 100 years in Chagrin Falls.
 They work in groups, and present their research, with photos, on their Chrome book for a QR reader to be put onto the building.

 - Eleventh Grade